 Part of what we do here at TourScoop is use our (human) travel expertise to vet tour companies so you have an easy way to get a bunch of trustworthy information all in one place.
 Today we’re digging into Road Scholar, a popular tour company that’s been around for nearly 50 years.
 Read on to find everything you need to know to confidently make the decision about whether it’s a good fit for you.

 Road Scholar (previously known as Elderhostel) is a tour company with a difference: Since 1975 the company has been run as a nonprofit organization with an educational mission as its primary focus.
-That means a few things: since it’s a nonprofit, Road Scholar offers excellent value.
-It’s also unusual among tour companies because it offers both financial aid and caregiver grants.
-And since it’s education-driven, it attracts a particularly curious and educated group of travelers, including many retired educators.
+That means a few things: since it’s a nonprofit, Road Scholar offers excellent value (tours aren’t priced for profit).
+I also like that it’s unusual among tour companies because it offers both financial aid and caregiver grants.
+And since it’s education-driven, the tour operator attracts a particularly curious and educated group of travelers, including many retired educators.

 Road Scholar’s 4,000 offerings include small group tours, grandparent-grandchild trips, cruises, private jet adventures, and tours focused on passions including birding, food and drink, and history.

 - Tour Size Average: Road Scholar’s small group programs max out at 24 travelers, but the company also runs larger programs with hundreds of participants who are then broken into small groups for activities.

 Road Scholar is a BBB accredited charity that meets the standards for charity accountability, and has a low complaint number and a high response-to-issues ratio.
 It has a rating of 4.2 out of 5 on Facebook.
 Tour-focused online travel agency TourStride past guests gives Road Scholar a 4.4 out of 5.